 Despite a few complications, I enjoyed both experiences.
 I missed the Blablacar connection – driver was late, phone died.
 But I still enjoyed using the service and imagining so many of others doing the same, thinking of all those new connections made and how it might change things.
 Thinking about the business model, and so on.

 That’s neophile behavior.
 Neophiles, also known as early adopters or neophiliacs, are less motivated by the business logic of being first in line and more by an obsession for novelty and the psychic pain that routine and tradition causes.

-The term was coined by Christopher Wood, to describe the countercultural embrace of novelty in 1950s and 60s Britain.
+The term was coined by Christopher Wood((Christopher Wood also established that Beowolf and Jaws have the same plot in The Seven Basic Plots)), to describe the countercultural embrace of novelty in 1950s and 60s Britain.

 Zipcar and Blablacar are high-profile tech startups but as Christopher Wood clarified, being a neophiliac has nothing to do with technology per se.
 Instead, it’s a personality trait.
 Foodies are neophiliacs.
 So are adopters of the new variety of Crossfit, low-carb diets, or mindfulness.
 Tim Ferris is the quintessential neophiliac.

 There are likely neophiles among your audience, even if you think your audience is risk-averse.
 Because sometimes trying something new isn’t as risky as standing in the rain at a bus stop as your phone dies.
 Sometimes, the risk boils down to spending an hour looking at something new on your laptop, in your cozy office.